September 29, 2025 (7mo ago) — last updated April 20, 2026 (8d ago)

 What if my partner and I have different priorities?

-Different priorities are normal.
-Get curious about the reasons behind each priority, identify shared underlying values, and design solutions that honor both needs rather than declaring a winner.
+Different priorities are common.
+Get curious about the reasons behind each priority, identify shared underlying values, and design solutions that honor both needs.

 How often should we revisit our priorities?